Tjilik Riwut Airport: Construction and early history

-Tjilik Riwut Airport was originally known as Panarung Airfield, established on May 1, 1958, and officially inaugurated by Tjilik Riwut, who was then the Resident of Central Kalimantan.
-At the time, it was classified as a rural airfield and could only serve limited rural flights using small aircraft such as the Twin Otter.
-On September 24, 1973, the Central Kalimantan regional government officially handed over the airfield to the Directorate General of Civil Aviation under the Ministry of Transportation.
-Following the transfer, full administrative responsibility shifted from the regional to the central government.
-As a result, the Minister of Transportation at the time, Emil Salim, designated Panarung Airfield as a domestic airport, enabling it to accommodate larger aircraft such as the Fokker 27.
+Tjilik Riwut Airport was originally known as Panarung Airfield, established on 1 May 1958, and officially inaugurated by Tjilik Riwut, who was then the Resident of Central Kalimantan.
+At the time, it was classified as a rural airfield and could only serve limited rural flights using small aircraft such as the de Havilland Canada DHC-6 Twin Otter.
+Merpati Nusantara Airlines soon began operating scheduled services to Palangkaraya using Twin Otter aircraft, but these services were suspended during the transition to the New Order in the mid-to-late 1960s.
+Air services resumed in 1971, when Bouraq Indonesian Airlines began operating routes to Palangkaraya using Douglas DC-3 aircraft.

+On 24 September 1973, the Central Kalimantan regional government officially handed over the airfield to the Directorate General of Civil Aviation under the Ministry of Transportation.
+Following the transfer, full administrative responsibility shifted from the regional to the central government, which began upgrading the airport's facilities, including extending the runway to 1,500 m × 30 m and improving other airport infrastructure.
+The upgrades were completed in February 1974, allowing the airport to accommodate Fokker F27 aircraft, with the first test landing conducted using an aircraft operated by Bouraq.
+Bouraq subsequently began operating inter-Kalimantan flights to and from Palangkaraya, including routes such as Banjarmasin–Palangkaraya–Pangkalan Bun and Semarang–Pangkalan Bun–Palangkaraya–Banjarmasin.

 In November 1988, Tjilik Riwut was officially designated a National Hero of Indonesia through Presidential Decree No. 108/TK/1988.
 He was already a well-respected figure among the people of Central Kalimantan, known for his role as a freedom fighter during the Indonesian National Revolution.
 Tjilik Riwut initially served as a member of the Central Indonesian National Committee (KNIP) before joining the Indonesian Air Force, where he rose to the rank of Major and later Air Commodore.
 He played a key role in the fight against Dutch colonial forces and led the first parachute operation in Indonesian military history.
 He was also instrumental in fully integrating the Dutch-controlled territories in Borneo into the Republic of Indonesia.
 Tjilik Riwut later became the second governor of Central Kalimantan.
-To honor his legacy, the name of Panarung Airfield was officially changed to Tjilik Riwut Airport on Heroes' Day, November 10, 1988.
+To honor his legacy, the name of Panarung Airfield was officially changed to Tjilik Riwut Airport on Heroes' Day, 10 November 1988.
 The renaming was formalized by the Minister of Transportation at the time, Azwar Anas.